Snow slows down - but doesn't shut down - Washington

 But little accumulation and mostly clear roads left parts of official Washington still catching up from a two-week shutdown in October, including U.S. lawmakers expected to continue critical budget negotiations.

-The storm had been expected to deliver up to 6 inches (15 cm) of snow from the Tennessee Valley into the Mid-Atlantic and New England throughout the day, National Weather Service forecasters said.
-By midmorning, it downgraded its advisory to three inches (7.6 cm).
+The storm had been expected to deliver up to 6 inches of snow from the Tennessee Valley into the Mid-Atlantic and New England throughout the day, National Weather Service forecasters said.
+By midmorning, it downgraded its advisory to three inches.

 Both the House of Representatives and the Senate were scheduled to open as usual despite the government closure.
 Lawmakers are negotiating a budget deal that could emerge on Tuesday, according to congressional aides.